chenhcs/SCS/README.md

 python format.py
 ```

-The paired H&E images can be found at [Deep Blue Data](https://doi.org/10.7302/cjfe-wa35), the processed H&E images corresponding to tiles 2104-2107 have already been saved to the `data` folder.
+The paired H&E images can be found at [Deep Blue Data](https://doi.org/10.7302/cjfe-wa35), the processed images corresponding to tiles 2104-2107 have already been saved to the `data` folder.
 Run the following script to make predictions for the four tiles (2104-2107) of the Seq-Scope data:
 ```
 python seqscope.py
 ```